sellout/flaky/docs/haskell/strict-PVP.md

 #### constructors

 Because patterns are exported along with constructors, these must be invariant – any change is a breaking change.
 But you can export constructors if there were previously _no_ constructors available for the type, making it only a `C` change.

+#### methods

+Adding a new method is `B`, because downstream instances of that class will now fail to compile.
+But if you add an unconstrained `default` along with it, it’s only a `C`, because it will allow all existing instances to compile, and no users of the instance will yet be able to reference that method, so it can’t change behavior.

+#### method `defaults`

+Adding one (regardless of constraints) is a `C` change, because nothing could be depending on it yet.
+Removing one is a `B` change, because if it was referenced downstream, that code will break during compilation.

 #### terms